hasancanguler/KariyerTest/README.md

 **Web Service (REST, SOAP) :** Web Service is one of a communication type.
 Rest and SOAP are types of web service.
 Rest can call simply with URL address which uses GET, POST, PUT etc. methods however SOAP uses with a service reference

 **Ajax :** Ajax support that running server-side process on client-side

+**HTTP GET vs POST vs PUT :** Get uses to getting data. it can call with any browser.
+Post uses to insert data, it includes required data in form-data in a body part.
+Put uses to update data.

+**Struct vs Class :** Struct runs like a little class but the most important difference is that struct is a value-type and class is a reference-type.

+**Interface vs Abstract class :** Abstract classes is a base class for member class but interfaces decide rules.
+It's mean that abstract classes extent classes.
+Also, abstract classes can include methods but interfaces can not include any method.

+**Public vs Protected vs Private vs Internal :** This is an access modifier for class or method.
+The public is accessible from anywhere.
+The protected is accessible from just the same class or inheritance class.
+The private is accessible from just the same class.
+The Internal is accessible from the same project itself.

+**MVC :** There are two types of MVC description.
+One of them MVC as a design pattern.
+This is consists of layers such as Model-Viewer-Controller.
+Another type is project type.
+This is MVC as a project type.
+This project type consists of controllers, views and model parts.

+**ORM :** ORM is a helper for programmers to making a relation between database and programs.
+Thanks to ORM we can access database object in a project as a class.
+Especially, entity framework is a best friend to .Net developer.

+**Dependency Injection :** DI is the most difficult of solid principles but one of the most important.
+DI aims loosely coupled through interfaces.
+For example, when you call an object if you call this object with new tags directly, the object and other object depend on each other.
+But if you call object with an interface which is implemented, you turn dependency as the reverse.